-Breast Augmentation Procedure
+The Breast Augmentation Procedure

 However, since the re-introduction of silicone implants, the inframammary fold incision (placed in the fold under the breast) has surged in popularity and is thought to be associated with a lower incidence of capsular contracture.
 Incisions in the armpit have also decreased in popularity with gel implants and an incision in the belly button can only be done with saline-filled implants and should not be done since it voids the manufacturer’s warranty.

-Saline implants are placed under the muscle to help cover and camouflage the implant and avoid rippling of the implant which is occasionally visible in the upper part of the breast.
-Gel-filled implants are placed under the muscle to help decrease the risk of capsular contracture if a smooth surface implant is chosen and to help hold the implant in the proper position when the skin and soft tissue has been stretched by breastfeeding or weight loss.
+Saline implants are almost always placed under the muscle to help cover and camouflage the implant and avoid rippling of the implant which is occasionally visible in the upper part of the breast.
+Gel-filled implants are placed under the muscle when needed to help decrease the risk of capsular contracture.
+It’s also used if a smooth texture implant is chosen to help hold it in the proper position when the skin and soft tissue has been stretched by breastfeeding or weight loss.

 The downsides of placing the implant over the muscle are less support for the implant, greater risk of implant visibility or palpability (being able to feel the implant), and increased risk of scar tissue forming around the implant, especially with smooth or gel-filled implants.